Jawaharlal Nehru—the first prime minister of India was also author of the numerous books specifically about history.

 [v] Source:- Kurosh Salehi, Fatemeh Amir Shekari, ‘Reasons and Consequences of Ghaznavids’ Invasion of India’, http://ensani.ir/file/download/article/20140616143546-9578-81.pdf

 [vi] Source:- Ambedkar, B.R., ‘Partition of India’, Chapter 4, Break up of Unity, http://www.columbia.edu/itc/mealac/pritchett/00ambedkar/ambedkar_partition/204.html

 Disclaimer: The opinions expressed within this article are the personal opinions of the author.
 IndiaFacts does not assume any responsibility or liability for the accuracy, completeness, suitability, or validity of any information in this article.

 Harshil Mehta has pursued graduation in stream of an electrical engineering at L.D.
 College of engineering.
-Associated with RSS, he is core team member of the think tank Bhartiya Vichar Manch.
+He is a core team member of the think tank Bhartiya Vichar Manch.
 He frequently writes commentary and opinions on History, Indology and Politics.